David Grisman: Biography

-In the 1970s, he started the David Grisman Quintet with Darol Anger, Joe Carroll, Todd Phillips, and Tony Rice.
-They released their eponymous first album in 1977 for Kaleidoscope Records and their second, Hot Dawg, two years later for Horizon Records, the jazz division of A&M Records.
+In the 1970s, Grisman started the David Grisman Quintet with Darol Anger, Joe Carroll, Todd Phillips, and Tony Rice.
+They released their eponymous first album in 1977 for Kaleidoscope Records and their second, Hot Dawg, in 1979 for Horizon Records, the jazz division of A&M Records.
 When the quintet recorded for Warner Bros.
 Records, the membership changed to include Mike Marshall, Mark O'Connor, and Rob Wasserman, with occasional guest appearances by jazz violinist Stéphane Grappelli.

-In the 1980s, Grisman formed the record label Acoustic Disc, which issued his recordings and those by other acoustic musicians.
-The folk and bluegrass part of his personality emerged when he recorded with Mark O'Connor, Tony Rice, and Andy Statman.
+In the 1980s, Grisman formed an record label Acoustic Disc, which issued his recordings and those of other acoustic musicians.
+The folk and bluegrass part of his personality emerged when he recorded with O'Connor, Rice, and Andy Statman.

 Family

-Grisman is married to Tracy Bigelow and was married twice before.
+Grisman and Tracy Bigelow are married and she is his third wife.
 He has three grown children: Samson, Gillian, and Monroe.
-Samson, a bassist and recording session musician living in Portland, often performs with his father.
+Samson, a bassist and recording session musician living in Portland, Oregon, often performs with his father.
 Gillian, a filmmaker living in Novato, California, directed Grateful Dawg and the music documentary, Village Music: Last of the Great Record Stores.

-Monroe Grisman, named for bluegrass music pioneer Bill Monroe, lives in Fairfax, California, and plays in the Tom Petty tribute band Petty Theft.
+Monroe Grisman, named for bluegrass music pioneer Bill Monroe, lives in Fairfax, California and plays in the Tom Petty tribute band Petty Theft.